Hugomguima/feup-sope/README.md

 - We use `gettimeofday()` to get the clock time.
 On our system this clock have µs precision, but this is not guaranteed.
 We used this function instead of using `clock()` because in our system, the first one provided us more accuracy than the second one.

-- The results of command simpledu when the flag -B or --block-size is set can have some imprecisions.
+- The results of command simpledu when the flag -B / --block-size is set can have some imprecisions.

-# Other remarks